NovaDV/Cpp-Keylogger/README.md

 located at ..\Cpp-Keylogger\Keylogger
 ```

+## Enabling portability for systems that do not have visual studio or the vs runtimes installed

+If Visual Studio or its runtimes are not installed on the host computer, the program will fail to start.
+The missing .dll are a issue of static linking not missing packages (in most cases), becuase visual studio 2019 comes pre-installed with what you need.

+To fix: go to your project properties (in project tab) Select C/C++ Change the value of runtime library to "Multi-threaded debug (/MTd)"

 ## Setting it up
 Listed below are various options the user can interact with the source code for their specific usage.